Proof

-How to start: Write a sentence-line-note by every marker.
-Combine them in any order.
-Your story will begin to develop.
+How to start: Write a memory next to every marker below.
+Your experience will begin to develop.
 Include who what why where when and how.
-Who were you before and after the MST took place?
+Don’t forget to talk about who you were before and after the MST took place.
+Be honest and do not write anything that is not truthful.

 - Law enforcement